These light and fluffy coconut flour pancakes will be your new go-to recipe for Saturday mornings!

 - Throw in the coconut flour, baking soda, and salt.
 Mix, but remember, not too much!

 - Melt a dab of butter in your skillet and then using a measuring cup, add a little batter to the pan.
 I recommend figuring out how many pancakes you’d like to make beforehand so that you can use an appropriately sized cup or ladle.
-This recipe should yield around 8 or so pancakes.

 - Remember that you aren’t likely to see many bubbles forming on the top, so carefully check the underside of your pancake before flipping.
 Extra kudos points for those of you who can flip without a spatula!